jonseb974/holbertonschool-validation/module3_task2/DEPLOY.md

      The zip  file generally uses the file extensions.zip or ZIP and the MIME media type application_zip.

-To archive a file use:
+To archive a file use
      - zip my_zip_file file1 file2 file3

 To unarchive a file use: